laurenchen0631/English-Learning/category/common_phrase.md

 	- Her version of events was at odds with the police report.
 	- He was at odds with this Prime Minister.
 	- But Mendelssohn's enduring popularity has often been at odds - sometimes quite sharply - with his critical standing.
+- be off the mark 不正確/不準確
+	- His criticisms are way off the mark.
+	- Bedini and Curzi were probably not far off the mark in their analysis.

 ## Denial